Update from the Board of Registration of Hazardous Waste Site Cleanup Professionals

 Notice to Applicants for the LSP Exam

-The next examination, scheduled for July 13 & 20, 2016, will be open to all who are eligible.
+The next examination will be scheduled in April 2017.
+It will be open to all who are eligible.
 Please continue to check this website for further information.

 Please note: The Board has revised the following examination documents.